 Watch for the rally schools held several times a year.
 They cover all aspects of the sport.
 Most even give you hands-on driving or co-driving experience and help you move out of the novice category.
 Plus, they're a lot of fun!

 A beginning point for many drivers, surprising as it may seem, is co-driving.
 Although it's not easy, it is worth learning at a rally school or by running with an experienced driver who gives you pointers.
 Especially if you run with a fast driver, you will be far better prepared when it's your turn to drive.
 Rally driving techniques are unlike those in other motorsports.
 Co-driving is also a cheaper way to get into competition!

 Of course, nearly half the competitors in the sport are co-drivers by choice!
 They enjoy the challenges of "the hot seat" and the fact that they can rally much more frequently than driver/car-owners.
 A good co-driver will be sought after and can move up to national-level competition more easily than a driver.

 It is important to develop friends and mentors in rallying.
 The great news is: rallyists are extraordinarily helpful to each other and especially to newcomers.
 They are truly "impassioned enthusiasts" eager to share the excitement and rewards of their sport, and you will have no trouble getting information whenever you need it.
 Check the list of CRS organizers on the calendar and the CRS officers in the back of this rulebook for a starting point.
-Also plan on contacting the Chief Tech Inspector (for car prep advice) and your local rally steward.
-You will also find a lot of helpful information on the web - most events now have their own website or you can go to one of the excellent general rally websites.
+You will also find a lot of helpful information on the web - events have their own websites - or you can go to one of the excellent general rally websites.
 These include:

 So make your plans and join the fun!
 Good luck in your rally career!